skilldevai/ae-day2/labs.md

 <br><br>

-7. Now, let's create a vector database based off of the PDF files.
+7. Let's create a vector database based off of the PDF files.
 Just run the indexer for the pdf file.

 ```
 python ../tools/index_pdfs.py